Nathan Healy

 02

-Our solar cost calculator uses real installation data from Bloomington neighborhoods like Elm Heights, Bryan Park, and Near West Side.
-Get accurate pricing estimates based on actual local projects, not generic numbers.
+Our calculator uses real installation data from Bloomington homes—including neighborhoods like Elm Heights, Bryan Park, and Prospect Hill—to show you accurate solar costs.
+Get personalized estimates based on what your neighbors actually paid, not national averages.

 Small Home Up to 2,000 sq ft